Tuesday 7 February 2012

 As Rome debased its silver denarius into lead, Rome’s power to purchase compliance faded away.
 If “Helicopter Ben” Bernanke inflates away the purchasing power of the dollar, Washington’s power will melt away also.

 PAUL CRAIG ROBERTS was an editor of the Wall Street Journal and an Assistant Secretary of the U.S. Treasury.
 His latest book, HOW THE ECONOMY WAS LOST, has just been published by CounterPunch/AK Press.
-He can be reached through his website
+He can be reached through his website.

 Here is added link, which is now posted on this site's Interesting Links to follow: